-This year’s General Assembly will take place from Monday 23rd – Thursday 26th May 2022.
+This year’s General Assembly took place from Monday 22nd – Thursday 25th May 2023.

-Rev Iver Martin, Principal at Edinburgh Theological Seminary, will serve as the Moderator of the General Assembly of the Free Church of Scotland in 2022-23.
+Rev. Bob Akroyd, Systematic Theology Lecturer at Edinburgh Theological Seminary, will serve as the Moderator of the General Assembly of the Free Church of Scotland in 2023-24.

 Lord High Commissioner

-The Queen has approved that The Right Honourable Lord (Patrick) Hodge be appointed as Her Majesty’s Lord High Commissioner to the General Assembly of the Free Church of Scotland in 2022.
+The King has approved that The Right Honourable Lord (Patrick) Hodge be appointed as His Majesty’s Lord High Commissioner to the General Assembly of the Free Church of Scotland in 2023.